 Motor boats are not allowed on Blue Lakes, but you can rent kayaks or a small electric boat from The Lodge at Blue Lakes.
 Unfortunately, there isn’t easy access to the lake if you aren’t staying at a resort or campground on its shores, so paying the day-use fee or renting a boat from The Lodge is your best bet if you’re coming for the day from Clear Lake.

-Where to Get Takeout or Eat Outdoors in Lake County
+Where to Eat in Lake County

 After all that time outdoors, you’ll be hungry — so make sure you plan to visit some of my favorite spots during your weekend in Lake County.